gdamdam/awesome-decentralized-web/README.md

 * [MaidSafe](http://maidsafe.net/) - a soon-to-be-released decentralized internet and app infrastructure which rewards users for participating in the network.
 * [Mysterium Network](https://mysterium.network/) - Open Sourced Network allowing anyone to rent their unused Network traffic, while providing a secure connection for those in need.
 * [Samizdat](http://samizdat.childrenofmay.org/) - Samizdat is a platform for the self-hosted, peer-to-peer, cryptographically-secured internet.
 * [Steemit](https://steemit.com/) - Blogging and social networking website on top of a blockchain database.
-* [PeerTube](https://github.com/Chocobozzz/PeerTube) - Federated video streaming platform using P2P directly in the web browser.
 * [Tor](https://www.torproject.org/) - Anonymous network proxy.
 * [ZeroNet](https://zeronet.io/) - a peer-to-peer web built on the Bitcoin blockchain for addressing, and identity and Namecoin for .bit domains.